 Here is an example.
 Last year, there was the possibility of an average federal pay raise of 3%.
 There was also the possibility of an average federal pay raise of 3.5%.
 The “real” pay raise in the Washington, DC metropolitan area would be 3.49% if the average raises was 3% or the “real” pay raise would be 4.49% if the average federal pay increase was 3.5%.
 (As it turned out, the average pay raise that was implemented was 3.5%.)
 The difference was the locality pay calculation.

 While we do not know the actual amount readers will be getting in each locality pay area next year, we do have an estimate based on the formula used to calculate the pay raise in recent years.
-Check out this pay calculator to see how much you may be getting next year based on the 3.9% average federal pay raise for 2009.

 For those readers who will be wondering why their city is not included among those in the pay table, check out the “rest of the U.S.” category.
 Many cities do not have a locality pay area and the “rest of the U.S.” category generally covers these folks.